just1inmany/CS-230-Group-4/README.md

 Vinh is a computer science student at California State University East Bay as well as co founder and director of Saefhoam Technologies, focused on integrated smart home solutions with a focus on security.
 For over 5 years Vinh was a member of many STEM pilot programs and technology initiatives in the New Haven Unified School District including the Department of Education’s Race to the Top technology grant rollout, Project Lead the Way’s Cyber Security course, and early access Engineering courses.

+Alex is a second year student at California State University East Bay studying computer science and a co-founder of Saefhoam Technologies....

 **E. Strategy: for next 3 to 5 years.
 In addition, please share at least one case study of the closest potential competitor and what you learned from it in terms of maximizing the startups potential for the future.**

     1. When looking at companies that could potentially compete with our product, it becomes very clear that other companies lack the unified vision that we have.
 Our sights are        set on providing our customers with the very best technology that combines convenience with security.